Can I Eat Expired Natal Plum?

 What's the difference between expiration and best quality dates?

 Sure thing!
 So, when it comes to Natal Plum, let's talk about expiration dates versus best quality dates.
-The expiration date on Natal Plum is the date until which the fruit is guaranteed to be safe to eat.
+The expiration date on Natal Plum is the date until which the fruit is may be safe if properly stored to eat.
 Beyond that date, there may be a risk of spoilage or foodborne illness.
 On the other hand, the best quality date indicates when the Natal Plum is at its peak freshness, flavor, and texture.
 Eating it before this date ensures you get the best taste experience.
 However, it doesn't mean that the fruit is unsafe to eat after this date.
 For example, if you have a Natal Plum with an expiration date of June 1st but a best quality date of May 25th, it means that the fruit is safe to eat until June 1st, but it might not taste as good as it did before May 25th.
 Personally, I tend to follow the best quality date more closely because I enjoy my fruits at their best.
 However, if the Natal Plum looks and smells fine after the best quality date, I'd still give it a try before tossing it out.

 How can I tell if Natal Plum has gone bad?